-It has been quite the wait, but Halo Infinite‘s development seems to be going well, despite its recent delay into 2021.
-First revealed during Microsoft’s E3 presentation in 2018, the highly anticipated game is scheduled to hit shelves sometime next year.
+It has been quite the wait, but Halo Infinite‘s development seems to be going well, despite its recent delay.
+First revealed during Microsoft’s E3 presentation in 2018, and once again in 2021, the highly anticipated game is now scheduled to hit shelves in the fall of 2021.
 Although much of its contents are a mystery, there’s still quite a bit we know about Halo Infinite.

-Over the past two years, 343 Industries and Microsoft have been cautious about what content is offered to the public.
-The curtain was pulled back slightly during July’s Xbox Games Showcase, which showed off its gameplay debut, yet most of Halo Infinite remains an enigma.
+Over the past few years, 343 Industries and Microsoft have been cautious about what content is offered to the public.
+The curtain was pulled back slightly during July’s Xbox Games Showcase, which showed off its gameplay debut, but the best look we’ve gotten of the final product came during their 2021 E3 presentation.
 Here’s everything we know about the next installment of the popular series.

-Much of what we know about Halo Infinite comes from the two trailers released by Microsoft.
+Much of what we know about Halo Infinite comes from the two trailers released by Microsoft — as well as developmental updates via 343 Industries.
 The first was the announcement trailer from E3 in 2018 — and although it didn’t reveal much, it did show off the new Slipspace engine.

 That vague trailer was followed up with the Discover Hope trailer in 2019.
 This time, we watched Master Chief interact with a UNSC Marine after being rescued from orbit; then, he held a brief conversation with Cortana.
 There’s a lot more going on in this trailer than the one from 2018 — be sure to check it out below if you happened to miss it the first time around.